TomBursch/kitchenowl/docs/index.md

 - Native Android/ios/Web/Desktop apps
 - Partial offline support, so you don't lose track of what to buy even when there is no signal
-- Sleek UI following Material desing guidelines
+- Sleek UI following Material design guidelines

 !!! note "Please keep in mind that this project is still in development."